 Basically, whatever DeSantis wants, DeSantis gets.
 That much is clear with the smashing victories the Governor scored during this year’s Legislative Session.

-He wanted an aggressive anti-bill with much stiffer penalties for violators.
+He wanted an aggressive anti-riot bill with much stiffer penalties for violators.
 Even against arguments that it violated free speech and targeted minorities, the Republican-controlled Legislature served it up.

 He received broad condemnation for his early handling of the pandemic, but Florida’s less aggressive response now is seen by many as the model states should follow.